Support That Helps You Feel Safe Again

 Panic Attack Therapy

 Panic attacks can feel overwhelming, frightening, and completely out of the blue.
-Many people describe a sudden rush of intense fear, physical symptoms like a racing heart or shortness of breath, and the sense that something is seriously wrong.
-If you’re living with panic attacks or panic disorder, you’re not weak – your nervous system is stuck in a cycle of threat and alarm.
+Many people describe a sudden rush of intense fear, physical symptoms such as a racing heart, tight chest, dizziness, or shortness of breath, and the sense that something is seriously wrong.

 How Therapy Can Help with Panic Attacks

-CBT and EMDR for Panic Attacks
+CBT for Panic Attacks

 Online Therapy for Panic Attacks